kialo/moodle-mod_kialo/development/README.md

 ### Developing the plugin

-To update the plugin in Moodle during development, you have to use `development/sync.sh` to copy over the code into the `development/mod_kialo` folder, which is mounted in the Moodle docker container.
+The plugin folder is mounted in the Docker container, so your local changes should be reflected on refreshing the page.
+If you do not immediately see changes, you may need to purge the cache as a Moodle admin user.

 #### JavaScript
 When working on JavaScript, nest the Kialo plugin repo in a local Moodle repo to use Moodle's tooling.